andreisperid/E-TKT/docs/diy/assembly/09_finish.md

 2. rotate the daisy wheel assembly until you find a chamfer on the bottom of the I_nema_wheel_hub;
 3. place a scredriver to leverage the I_nema_wheel_hub against the H_nema_cover;
 4. while keeping it up, tighten very whell both screws of the I_nema_wheel_hub;
+5. also, tighten both screws on the M_top_wheel_cover;
-5. test to see if the daisy wheel is properly fixed, without clearance.
+6. test to see if the daisy wheel is properly fixed, without clearance.

 ## 🎈 congratulations, now we are ready to calibrate